-University of Illinois Chicago Visa Sponsorship USA
+University of Illinois Chicago Visa Sponsorship Jobs USA

-University of Illinois Chicago is one of the most active visa sponsors in U.S. higher education, with a strong track record of supporting international faculty, researchers, and staff through H-1B and employment-based Green Card pathways.
+University of Illinois Chicago is one of the most active visa sponsors in U.S. higher education, with a strong track record of supporting international faculty, researchers, and staff through H-1B visa and employment-based Green Card pathways.
 For international professionals targeting academic or research careers, UIC is a well-established sponsoring employer.

 See All University of Illinois Chicago JobsOverview